AltSysrq/ensync/README.md

 are directories, general state (e.g., the current rules state, and the current sync mode) are kept for the directory's contents.

+Each file name in a directory is evaluated against the root set exactly once.
+If the file exists client-side, the data there is used for matching purposes;
+otherwise, the server-side file version is used instead.

 ### The `siblings` rule-group

 The _siblings_ rule-group is used to affect the full contents of a directory